realtimeradio/vla-dev/docs/source/system_overview.rst

 .. code-block:: python

-  # Import the SNAP2 F-Engine library
+  # Import the COSMIC F-Engine control library
-  from cosmic_f import cosmic_fengine
+  from cosmic_f import CosmicFengine

-  # Instantiate a CosmicFengine instance to a board with
+  # Instantiate a CosmicFengine instance, to communicate with
-  # hostname 'snap2-rev2-11'
+  # the F-engine pipeline for the first antenna of a board with
+  # PCIe enumeration 0x3d, to be programmed with firmware 'firmware.fpg'
-  f = cosmic_fengine.CosmicFengine('snap2-rev2-11')
+  f = CosmicFengine('pcie3d', fpgfile=firmware.fpg, pipeline_id=0)

   # Program a board
-  f.program() # Load whatever firmware is in flash
+  f.program() # Load firmware (if it not already running)
-  # Wait 30 seconds for the board to reboot...

   # Initialize all the firmware blocks
   f.initialize(read_only=False)